End-to-End Virtual Screening Campaign Guide

 5. Phase 2 — Flexible Docking with CNN Rescoring

 Flexible docking allows specified protein side chains (residues in the binding site) to move during the docking calculation, and incorporates a Convolutional Neural Network (CNN) to re-score poses based on geometric and energetic realism.
-This dramatically improves accuracy over static docking at moderate compute cost.
+This dramatically improves accuracy over static docking at moderate compute cost.5.1 Setup Parameters

 - Protein: same structure as Phase 1, but with designated flexible residues enabled